alok6123/E-B4_E-KARMA-Experiment1/pedagogy/README.md

 <a name="IS"></a>
 #### 3. Instructional Strategy
 ###### Name of Instructional Strategy  :    <u> Problem based expository
-###### Assessment Method: Formative based
+###### Assessment Method: Formative Assessment

-<u> <b>Description: </b> This experiment enables the students to understand the concept to check two numbers are equal or not.
-It offers students a chance to gain deeper learning of the numbers how the numbers equal or not by providing input of two numbers  to the simulator and compare the expected result and observed result that they are equal or not. </u>
+<u> <b>Description: </b> The user will be able to interact with the simulator while operating the operation on the simulator we have propose problem based instructional strategy based on project aim to check whether the number entered by the user are equal or not.We have also focus on the learning objective that all the objective should be completed as proposed in our project.     </u>

 <div align="right">
     <b><a href="#top">↥ back to top</a></b>